joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. Stance can be changed at the beginning of a character’s turn.
+1. Stance can be changed at the beginning of a character’s turn and should remain the same until their next turn.

 Consider: